IamLucif3r/Insta-API/README.md

 # Insta-API
  HTTP JSON API that can be used to perform basic tasks of Creating User, Creating Post, Getting User & Post details through their Unique ID.
+It is developed using Go-Lang and MongoDB as database

 ## Brief Overview of API
 The API provides following features